 8:00 AM — Bike rental

-Grabbed a bike through the Donkey Republic app.
-60 DKK for the day.
-The bike lanes in Aarhus are wide, well-marked, and used by absolutely everyone — businesspeople in suits, kids on their way to school, elderly couples riding side by side.
-I felt mildly inadequate on my rental bike.
+Grab a bike through the Donkey Republic app — 60 DKK for the day.
+The bike lanes in Aarhus are wide, well-marked, and used by absolutely everyone: businesspeople in suits, kids on their way to school, elderly couples riding side by side.
+A rental bike fits right in.

 9:30 AM — ARoS Aarhus Art Museum

 The Rainbow Panorama is everything the photos promise and then some.
-Walking through Olafur Eliasson's circular corridor of colored glass, the entire city shifts through the spectrum — red Aarhus, orange Aarhus, green Aarhus.
+Walk through Olafur Eliasson's circular corridor of colored glass and the entire city shifts through the spectrum — red Aarhus, orange Aarhus, green Aarhus.
 Each color makes it look like a different place.

-But the museum below the panorama is substantial.
-The 'Boy' sculpture — a 5-meter-tall crouching figure in the lobby — stopped me mid-step.
-There's something unsettling about it.
-Not scary, just... enormous and human and oddly sad.
+The museum below the panorama is just as substantial.
+The 'Boy' sculpture — a 5-meter-tall crouching figure in the lobby — stops visitors mid-step.
+There's something arresting about it: not scary, just enormous and human and quietly affecting.

 1:00 PM — Den Gamle By

-The Old Town museum.
-Seventy-five historical buildings relocated from across Denmark and arranged to recreate different eras.
-But here's what nobody tells you: the 1970s section is the real star.
-An apartment with shag carpet, an avocado kitchen, a record player with actual vinyl, and a fake TV showing period Danish television.
+The Old Town museum gathers seventy-five historical buildings relocated from across Denmark and arranged to recreate different eras.
+Here's what nobody tells you: the 1970s section is the real star.
+An apartment with shag carpet, an avocado kitchen, a record player loaded with actual vinyl, and a faux TV playing period Danish television.

-I spent 20 minutes in that apartment feeling a strange nostalgia for a decade I wasn't alive in.
+Linger twenty minutes in that apartment and a strange nostalgia takes hold — for a decade you may never have lived through.

-The jazz bar recreation had me convinced for a moment that I'd walked into a real bar.
-The attention to detail — the sticky table surfaces, the half-drunk glasses — is almost pathological.
+The jazz bar recreation is convincing enough to feel like a real bar.
+The attention to detail — the sticky table surfaces, the half-drunk glasses — borders on pathological.

 5:00 PM — Biking to Marselisborg Deer Park

-A 3 km ride south along the coast on a beautiful bike path.
-The deer park is free and the deer are tame enough that one walked within arm's reach while I sat on a bench eating a pastry.
-I counted at least 30 in the meadow.
-It felt like a Disney movie with better lighting.
+A 3 km ride south along the coast follows a beautiful bike path.
+The deer park is free, and the deer are tame enough that one may wander within arm's reach while you sit on a bench with a pastry.
+Count at least 30 in the meadow — it plays like a Disney movie with better lighting.

 7:30 PM — Dinner in Frederiksbjerg

 The neighborhood south of center is where locals eat.
-Found a small restaurant with a handwritten menu.
-Frikadeller (Danish meatballs) with potatoes and red cabbage for 125 DKK.
-The kind of meal that makes you understand why comfort food is a concept.
+Seek out a small restaurant with a handwritten menu and order the frikadeller (Danish meatballs) with potatoes and red cabbage for 125 DKK — the kind of meal that explains why comfort food became a concept.

 Day 3: MOMU and Farewell